Streeam/Purchase_Request/README.md

                    The users with the roles ROLE_MANAGER and ROLE_EMPLOYEE are restricted from using this endpoint.
                    Sends a email to the company's manager to request to join the company.
                    Also creates a notification and sends it to the manager.
-                   A employee cannot apply to join the same company in a period less then 3 days.
+                   If the the employee's request has been rejected he cannot apply to join the same company in a period less then 3 days.
                    The employee can request to join more then one company.
                    TODO FRONTEND
          4. api/employees/unemployed (Pre-Authorize ROLE_MANAGER or ROLE_ADMIN)